VENICE BIENNALE

 HOME

-The Australian Institute of Architects will present HOME at the 19th International Architecture Exhibition, La Biennale di Venezia, which will run from 8 May – 20 November in 2025.
+The Australian Institute of Architects present HOME at the 19th International Architecture Exhibition, La Biennale di Venezia, which will run from 8 May – 20 November in 2025.

 The proposal offers visitors an interactive space — the Country Sphere — designed for sensory engagement with earth, sound, and tactile elements.
 Participants are invited to leave their mark on the Living Canvas, sharing stories of home through a fusion of ancient traditions and contemporary technologies.
 The pavilion fosters deep connections with the environment, utilising both physical experiences and digital extensions through augmented reality.